rahulsainlll/Face-Recognition-System/README.md

 # Face-Recognition-System

-This repository contains a Python script for facial recognition using OpenCV and Haar Cascades.
+This repository contains a Python script for facial recognition using OpenCV.
 It detects faces in images and provides information about the recognized individuals.

 ## Installation